wp-plugins/hot-newsflash/readme.txt

 Donate link: http://www.hotjoomlatemplates.com/free-wordpress-plugins
 Tags: tabs, slideshow, rotator
 Requires at least: 3.0
-Tested up to: 3.5
+Tested up to: 3.8
 Stable tag: 1.0

 Hot Newsflash by HotThemes is a rotator of the tabs.
 Each tab contains heading, image, text and more link.

 == Description ==

-"Hot NewsFlash" plugin by [HotThemes](http://www.hotjoomlatemplates.com/free-wordpress-plugins "HotThemes") is a rotator of the tabs based on jQuery UI.
+Hot NewsFlash plugin by [HotThemes](http://www.hotjoomlatemplates.com/free-wordpress-plugins "HotThemes") is a rotator of the tabs based on jQuery UI.
 Each tab contains heading, image, text and more link.
 It's possible can rotate up to 5 tabs.
 The dimensions and colors of the widget are fully configurable.

 == Installation ==